 “The book is designed so children can follow the images if they want and read simple instructions as their interest grows.
 There’s also a section for grownups on each pose, including their benefits and what to look out for.
 Several adults have told me they even bought the book for themselves as it breaks the poses down into stages, which they find helpful – and that’s great to hear.”

-Susannah teaches yoga for kids online on Wednesdays at 4.15pm (7-9 year olds) and Mondays at 3.30pm (11-14 year olds).
+Susannah also teaches yoga for kids online on Wednesdays at 4.15pm (7-9 year olds) and Mondays at 3.30pm (10-14 year olds).
 Click here to view schedule and book.